nallic/convert_VR180/readme.md

 - 🎥 **Batch Processing**: Converts all images in a folder, runs in parallel and very fast.
 - 📜 **Customizable Distortion Maps**: Use included ST maps or create your own for specific requirements.
 - 🖼 **Output Control**: Generates high-quality JPEG images with only a single resampling conversion, for least amount of loss.
 - 🌍 **Utilizes all of captured image**: The 3.9mm lens is sold as 144° FOV.
-In reality it is more like 154°, but the outermost part has more chromatic distortions and is removed by the "Canon VR" tool.
+In reality it is more like 154°, but the outermost part has more chromatic distortions and is removed by the "Canon EOS VR" Utility.
 I include it as it makes the images more immersive.

 ---